What does MPSA stand for?

 Will guarding make my machine more difficult to use?

 This depends on the safety provider.
 With MPSA, we tailor our safety solutions to be easily maintained and operated.
 We will address any questions and concerns during the design process to ensure the safety devices do not inhibit the machine’s operation.
 After the solution is installed and validated, we will also provide training on its proper operation and maintenance.

 No one has been injured in our facility.
 Do we still need a safety assessment?

 Yes.
 A hazard assessment is not only an important step in ensuring a safe and healthy work environment, but it is often a legal requirement.
 And just because no one has been injured yet, doesn’t mean there aren’t hidden hazards within your machinery and processes.
 The goal is to avoid a life-changing or fatal injury before it happens – not after.

 Will my operations be disrupted during my safety assessment or remediation services?

 This depends on the level of flexibility, organization and project management provided by the safety provider.

-MPSA performs assessments and upgrades with little to no disruption to your operations.
+MPSA performs hazard assessments and upgrades with little to no disruption to your operations.
 Each job has a project manager who finalizes the schedule of the safety assessments, installation, integration, and validation plan well in advance of the start of activities.
-These assessments and upgrades are scheduled around your production schedule and can be performed during scheduled shutdowns, off-hours, weekends or any other time that best suits your schedule.
+These assessments and upgrades are scheduled around your production schedule and can be performed during scheduled shutdowns, off-hours, weekends, or any other time that best suits your schedule.

 Glossary of Safety Terms